pmean/build-website/text/06/StatisticalConcernsChildren.md

 Second, some diseases are the result of decades of abuse that we heap upon ourselves through sedentary lifestyles, overeating, smoking, abuse of alcohol and other drugs.
-Children don\'t have easy access to tobacco and alcohol.
+Children don't have easy access to tobacco and alcohol.
 Lack of exercise and too much television are indeed a problem for children, but they will not reap many of the consequences of this behavior until they become adults.
 Some medical conditions are